 Possibility of scams

 In line with local and international financial regulations, banks could struggle to facilitate automated check processing fast.
-If a bank spots any suspicious activity — stale checks, hold payment requests, or missing MICR data — they can discontinue the transaction and alert the authorities.
-Using SDK.finance core banking platform
+If a bank spots any suspicious activity — stale checks, hold payment requests, or missing MICR data — they can discontinue the transaction and alert the authorities. with SDK.finance white label banking platform

 Build your digital banking product